heron-solver/heron/README.md

 This prototype solves specifications given in TESL by exploring full counterfactual facts.
 In particular, it returns classes of runs modulo non-interfering external components.
 Such classes are modeled in Horn-style Affine Arithmetic, for which we embed a decision procedure.

+The project is named after [Heron of Alexandria](http://www-history.mcs.st-andrews.ac.uk/Biographies/Heron.html), the first century Greek mathematician and engineer.

 Example
 -------------------
 ```